TimWSpence/cats-stm/docs/theory/txn.md

 ### Retries

-`STM.atomically` supports the concept of retries, which can be introduced via `STM.check`:
+`STM#commit` supports the concept of retries, which can be introduced via `STM.check`:

 ```scala mdoc:reset